statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 * Support events (ie; via offline and callcenter data)
 * Product return events

-Metric Sources is designed for customers to define a query to extract each of these datasets from their warehouse, rather than having to define a single sophisticated query joining multiple datasets and normalizing dozens of columns at once.
+Metric Sources is designed for customers to define a query to map each of these datasets from their warehouse to Statsig metrics, rather than having to define a single sophisticated query joining multiple datasets and normalizing dozens of columns at once.

 ### Configuration